-Frequency mask triggering (Option 02/52).
+Frequency mask triggering.
 Frequency Mask Triggering allows you to trigger the instrument when a signal in the frequency domain violates the mask.
 You can draw a mask to define the conditions within the real-time bandwidth that will generate the trigger event.
 It allows you to trigger on weak signals in the presence of strong signals.
 This triggering is also useful for capturing intermittent signals.

-DPX Density triggering (RSA6100B and RSA5100A with Option 200).
+DPX Density triggering.
 DPX Density triggering uses characteristics of the DPX display to specify trigger parameters.
 When using DPX Density triggering, the percentage of time the signal falls within the measurement box is used to define a trigger event.
 The measurement box is defined by frequency and amplitude values.

-Runt triggering (RSA6100B and RSA5100A with Option 200).
+Runt triggering.
 Runt triggering allows you to define a trigger event based on a pulse amplitude that crosses one threshold but fails to cross a second threshold before recrossing the first.